 Servus is a co-operative financial institution that is committed to Member Ownership, Exceptional Service, Local Decision-Making, Profit Share, 100% Deposit Guarantee and Community Support.
-Our members benefit from the credit union's success through our Profit Share program.
-Our communities benefit through our financial support.
-Our communities are also strengthened by employees who generously volunteer their time.
+These principles serve as a guide for the work we do within the credit union and in our communities.